SALT: What To Know About Rates, Loans, & Features

 • Once your loan hits 90.91%, SALT will “stabilize” your loan collateral by converting your tokens to USDC.
 You will be hit with a 5% “stabilization fee” if this happens, so borrowers should attempt to avoid this outcome.

-SALT Lending Pros
+SALT Pros

-There are a few different benefits that make SALT Lending a standout in the crypto borrowing space, including:
+There are a few different benefits that make SALT a standout in the crypto borrowing space, including:

 Loans Are Easy To Access And Approval Is Quick

-Unlike traditional loans, borrowers don’t have to wait long for loan approval on the SALT Lending platform.
+Unlike traditional loans, borrowers don’t have to wait long for loan approval on the SALT platform.
 If you have tokens to put up as collateral, chances are good that you can access a loan on this platform, especially since SALT doesn’t require a credit check.
 All borrowers have to do is follow a few steps, put up their tokens as collateral on the loan, and then receive the funds they need to borrow.
 By cutting down on the laborious paperwork, the process of borrowing is a lot faster than it would be with a bank or credit union.

 Low APRs And No Fees On Borrowing